ncsurobotics/seawolf/doc/source/overview.rst

 Application Model
 -----------------

-Seawolf's software is organized into different applications.
+Seawolf's software is organized into many independent applications.
 Each application runs in a separate process.
 They can be run independently, making for a highly modular design.
 These applications communicate through a custom made interprocess communication (IPC) library called `libseawolf
 <http://opensource.ncsurobotics.com/docs/libseawolf/>`_.  libseawolf provides
 shared variables and notifications between applications.
-Each application talks directly with a central server called the hub:
+Each application talks directly with a central server called the hub, as shown in this diagram:

 .. graph:: hubgraph